paulroseau/dotfiles/BACKLOG.md

   - [ ] neodev (plugin for lua in neovim, help + autocompletion, etc., see if still necessary after cmp-nvim-lua)
   - [ ] install some extra colorschemes from https://github.com/rockerBOO/awesome-neovim#colorscheme (kanagawa, nord)
   - [ ] Allow to delete files from fzf-lua with `Ctrl-x` or `Ctrl-d` just like we do for buffers

+- exercises/projects
+  - write your own `stow` equivalent in Rust?
+  - refactor fugitive in Lua

 - Misc:
   - think about finding a nice filewatcher to recomplie stuff when file changes for example (`entr` is recommended by the guy from the tao-of-tmux)